linked-db/linked-ql/README.md

 ## 🤝 Contributing

-LinkedQL is in active development — contributions are welcome!
+LinkedQL is in active development — and contributions are welcome!

+Here’s how you can jump in:
+- **Issues** → Spot a bug or have a feature idea?
+Open an [issue](https://github.com/linked-db/linked-ql/issues).
+- **Pull requests** → PRs are welcome for fixes, docs, or new ideas.
+- **Discussions** → Not sure where your idea fits?
+Start a [discussion](https://github.com/linked-db/linked-ql/discussions).

+### 🛠️ Local Setup

+⤷ clone → install → test

 ```bash
 git clone https://github.com/linked-db/linked-ql.git